leonfilser/papermc/README.md

-# PaperMc Minecraft Server in Docker
+# PaperMC Minecraft Server in Docker
 Fast & Flexible Minecraft Server based in PaperMC.

 ## How to run